Izaa0/Black-Ops-1-Zombies-Radar/README.md

 things to improve:

 - World To Radar Calculation.
-SOmetimes the Distance between the Player and Zombie are not correct.
+Sometimes the Distance between the Player and Zombie are not correct.

 downloads: